hoffnung8493/event-driven-modular-monolith/README.md

 Many projects often fail this transition.

 _How can we start with the "decoupled architecture" from the very beginning?_\
-_What exactly causes the decoupling?_\
+_What exactly causes the decoupling?_
-_How can we do this from the very beginning of a project with a small team?
-Just like the observer pattern(Redux, Mobx, etc. or Vuex for Vue) being used in almost every React projects._

 ## Solution